okohll/abdocs/content/guides/guide2-personalisation/creating_personal_views.md

 Simply enter your new title in the "view name" input box.
 **TIP** You can use a " - " to help organise how the views are diaplyed in the menu.
 So it may make sense to rename this view to "Organisations - MY", to have our view appear in the existing Organisations menu item.

+### Changing the Default View of a tile
+Rather than having to swap to “my” view everytime I click in to the tile, it wuld be more efficient if changed the default to be My personal view.
+On the front screen, click your avatar and choose tile settings.
+Each of the tiles will now have a cog on it.
+On the CRM tile we can click it and change our default view to be my personalised one.
+From now on, when you click on the CRM tile it goes straight to the most useful view!